barrowclift/barrowclift.github.io/projects/music/smile-heroes-and-villains-mix/smile-heroes-and-villains-mix.markdown

     * All verses correctly use Brian's demos performing Tony Asher's original, superior lyrics.
     * The cello continues its triplets at the end of the track for an additional two measures before the rest of the Wrecking Crew join in for the final fade.

-It wasn't an accidental, "Mrs. O'Leary's Cow" is not in this mix (sure to be a cardinal sin amongst die-hard fans).
+It wasn't an accident, "Mrs. O'Leary's Cow" is not in this mix (sure to be a cardinal sin amongst die-hard fans).
 The track hindered the otherwise graceful transition to soothing, tropical sounds in the last third of the record no matter where I placed it, and for the goals of this project, hindering the pacing that severely meant it had to go.
 If you need the cow, listen to *Smile Sessions*.

 <ul class="button-group">
     <li><a href="{{ site.dropbox }}/projects/music/smile-heroes-and-villains-mix/smile-heroes-and-villains-mix.zip"><p class="button">Download</p></a></li>